v4lheru/Synaptic-Slack-Bot-v2/README.md

 - **Enhanced Conversational Experience**: Improved response handling for both action requests and conversational queries
 - **Intelligent Response Formatting**: Automatically determines when to use function calls vs. direct responses
 - **User-Friendly Action Responses**: Provides clear, conversational confirmations when actions are performed
+- **Comprehensive Slack API Integration**: Implements all major Slack API endpoints for maximum flexibility
+- **Slack-Native Formatting**: Ensures all responses use Slack's formatting syntax for optimal readability

 ### New Slack Capabilities